Diethood » Recipes » Dinner Recipes » Seafood » Salmon » Baked Honey Mustard Salmon

 Honey mustard salmon fillets crusted with panko breadcrumbs on a baking sheet.

-The Honey mustard is sweet, tangy, and creamy.
+Get ready for a new favorite with our honey mustard salmon recipe.
+This dish will make your weeknight din-dins more exciting and flavorful.
+The honey mustard is sweet, tangy, and creamy.
 Basically, the best sauce ever.
-I’m always finding new ways to use it on everything from chicken nuggets to this juicy baked salmon.
-This recipe combines that golden, perfect sauce with fresh salmon and a crunchy Panko crumb topping, and it’s serious yum.
+I’m always finding new ways to use it on everything from chicken nuggets to juicy fish.
+This recipe combines that golden, perfect sauce with fresh salmon and a crunchy Panko crumb topping, and it’s seriously yummy.

 Why You’ll Love This Easy Salmon Recipe